Njihia413/argus-ai-secure-poc/frontend/memory-bank/progress.md

     *   Enhance mobile responsiveness
     *   Implement rate limiting
     *   Review and standardize search/filter UX and input sizing across all data tables.
-    *   Review other critical actions for potential confirmation dialogs.
+    *   Review other critical actions for potential confirmation dialogs and consistent styling.
+    *   Review column selection in all data tables for relevance.

 2. Medium Term
     *   Add advanced security analytics